-Frank Colaprete enters his sixth season leading The College of Wooster football team, and continues to rebuild the program having installed new systems on both sides of the ball (an up-tempo Spread offense and a 4-2-5 defensive alignment), moving several players to new positions, which reflects his straightforward coaching philosophy that the “best 11 players get on the field,” and employing new recruiting strategies, all while accumulating 23 wins (23-27).
+Frank Colaprete enters his seventh season leading The College of Wooster football team, and continues to rebuild the program having installed new systems on both sides of the ball (an up-tempo Spread offense and a 4-2-5 defensive alignment), moving several players to new positions, which reflects his straightforward coaching philosophy that the “best 11 players get on the field,” and employing new recruiting strategies, all while accumulating 28 wins (28-32).

 Five years ago, Colaprete handed off the defensive coordinator duties to a trusted assistant, allowing him to take a greater part in all aspects of game preparation, practice, and in-game coaching, after serving as the coordinator for the first two years of his head coaching tenure.